AChakka/LiftMate/README.md

 *![image](https://github.com/user-attachments/assets/8e88b2e7-011e-4965-b7da-bc89afb07fc9)

-# Frontend and Chatbot Interaction
+### 2. Frontend
 The front end of LiftMate is built using React 18 with Vite, designed for performance and responsiveness.
 The layout is clean, intuitive, and optimized for real-time interaction between the user and the system.
 Core components include:
-## Split Layout Design:
-  Divides the screen between real-time webcam analysis and feedback visualization.
+ * Split Layout Design: Divides the screen between real-time webcam analysis and feedback visualization.
-## Responsive UI:
-  Fully responsive for both desktop and smaller viewports with accessibility-focused elements.
+ * Responsive UI: Fully responsive for both desktop and smaller viewports with accessibility-focused elements.
-## Webcam Integration:
-  Streams the user’s movement directly into the YOLOv8 model for on-the-fly analysis.
+ * Webcam Integration: Streams the user’s movement directly into the YOLOv8 model for on-the-fly analysis.
-## Live Feedback Panel:
-  Displays form breakdown, classification results, and guidance dynamically based on the AI's predictions.
+ * Live Feedback Panel: Displays form breakdown, classification results, and guidance dynamically based on the AI's predictions.

-## LiftMate Chatbot
+### 3. LiftMate Chatbot
-LiftMate features a custom AI-powered chatbot designed to provide friendly, real-time feedback to users.
+* LiftMate features a custom AI-powered chatbot designed to provide friendly, real-time feedback to users.
 The chatbot helps correct posture, offers encouragement, and answers exercise-related queries.
-Built on OpenAI's GPT architecture for natural language interaction.
+* Built on OpenAI's GPT architecture for natural language interaction.
-Prompt engineering and behavior tuning were done by Agampreet Bajaj to give the bot a helpful yet motivating gym-bro tone.
+* Prompt engineering and behavior tuning were done by Agampreet Bajaj to give the bot a helpful yet motivating gym-bro tone.
-The chatbot interface and next button UI were inspired by components from:
+* The chatbot interface and next button UI were inspired by components from:

 Web-Potato's silent-ape-24
 Hybaa's brown-liger-32